Paul Vander Haar

 Paul Vander Haar (born 7 March 1958) is a former Australian rules footballer who played for the Essendon Football Club in the Australian Football League (AFL).

 Known as the 'Flying Dutchman' due to his heritage and spectacular high marking, Vander Haar was considered one of the most exciting players of his era.
 However, his at times reckless approach to going for the ball meant that during his 13-year career at the top level, Vander Haar would miss over one third of the games Essendon played, mainly due to a number of serious injuries.

-Vander Haar was one of five children born to Dutch migrants Bernardus Josef (Ben) (1934–2014) and his wife Judith.
+Vander Haar was one of five children (Peter, Paul, Chris, Jackie and Ann Marie) born to Dutch migrants Johan Vander Haar and his wife Lidy.

 Growing up in the eastern suburbs, he played his junior football at Ringwood Football Club and was educated at Whitefriars College.
 During his playing career, his surname was normally spelled as three words: Van Der Haar.

 After some persuasion from Essendon coach Bill Stephen, Vander Haar joined the Bombers in 1977, and he was named as the VFL's Recruit of the Year (now known as AFL Rising Star award).
 He also won the club's Best First-Year Player award and was runner-up in the Crichton Medal, Essendon's best and fairest award.
 In 1978, his form was negatively affected by neck and back injuries resulting from a trail-bike accident.
 He returned from this serious injury to be one of Essendon's star players, achieving State selection for Victoria and was runner-up in Essendon's best and fairest in 1982.

 Vander Haar played much of his football in the key position of centre half-forward but was also used in defence.

 Vander Haar was one of the most important players in the champion Essendon team of the 1980s, which played in finals in 8 of 11 years.
 This included grand final appearances in 1983–1985 and back-to-back premierships in 1984 and 1985.
 Vander Haar was also a fine exponent of the torpedo punt, once kicking a goal from such a kick at an estimated 72.5 metres (238 feet), one of the longest goals in VFL/AFL history.